Pumpkin Pie Thumbprint Cookies

 How To Store

-These cookies are best eaten the day they’re made, but if you need to store them, they need to be kept in the fridge for 2-3 days, or in the freezer for up to 2 months!
+These cookies are best eaten the day they’re made; but if you need to store them, you can keep them in the fridge for 2-3 days, or in the freezer for up to 2 months!
 Just remember that the pumpkin pie filling is still soft, so do not stack these cookies.

 To freeze, the best way is to place them on a lined sheet pan and freeze until completely frozen.
 After that, place the cookies in a freezer safe zip-top bag and freeze for up to 2 months.